shafinaz/render3D/README.md

 <h2>Simple2 Project</h2>
 Simple2 is a program created to render a 3D object using coordinates (vertices and edges).
-In this stage, user can add coordinates of vertices (mainwindow.cpp : 103) along with edges connection (mainwindow.cpp : 112).
-The program will display the outcome respectively.
+In this stage, user can add vertex, edges (into the data/object.txt file) and the program will display the outcome respectively.
+Scale is limited from -4 to 4.

+Sample outcome:

 <h2>Dependencies</h2>
 <p>QT version 6/p>